-(j) Property, plant and equipment

-(i) Recognition and measurement
+- (j) Property, plant and equipment - (i) Recognition and measurement are accounted for as separate items (major components) of property, plant and equipment.

 Items of property, plant and equipment are measured at cost, which includes capitalized borrowing costs, less accumulated depreciation and any accumulated impairment losses.